-Translation Note: It is worth pointing out that the words translated, "their wives," are more literally translated, 'the wives' or 'the women.'
-Hence the NIV's translation and footnote, "In the same way, the women are ... " The Greek word, "gyne" is used for both 'woman' and 'wife' since nearly all women were also wives in ancient cultures.
+Translation Note: It is worth pointing out that the words translated, "their wives," are more literally translated, 'the wives' or 'the women' is the Greek word, "gyne".
+It can be translated as "wife" or "woman" depending on context, since in Ancient Cultures, almost all women were wives.

-May 18 - June 1: Our existing "temporary" Session interviews nominated men to see if they are qualified according to Scripture and are interested in being trained.
+Step 1: The Session interviews nominated men to see if they are qualified according to Scripture and are interested in being trained.

 WHAT DO ELDERS DO?

 In short, Elders govern the church.
 Together, as a Session, they will provide authority and oversight to all aspects and ministries of the church.